redhat-best-practices-for-k8s/test-network-function/README.md

-generic|Describes containers to be tested with the `generic` and `multus` specs, if they are run. cnfs|Defines which containers are to be tested by the `container` spec. operators|Defines which containers are to be tested by the `operator` spec.
+generic|Describes containers to be tested with the `generic` and `multus` specs, if they are run. cnfs|Defines which containers are to be tested by the `container` spec. operators|Defines which containers are to be tested by the `operator` spec. certifiedcontainerinfo|Describes cnf names and repositories to be checked for certification status. certifiedoperatorinfo|Describes operator names and organisations to be checked for certification status.

 `testconfigure.yml` defines roles, and which tests are appropriate for which roles.
 It should not be necessary to modify this.